erockz11/COMP3120-Ass-2/README.md

 # Included in this MVP

-(A description of what you have been able to implement in this MVP, use your milestones to highlight what you've achieved)
+The features included in this MVP are:

+- Activity generation based on a single criteria.
+- Leaderboard rankings.
+- User registration.
+- User authentication.
+- Adding activities to a user's account.
+- Completing activities adds points to a user's account.
+- MongoDB integration.

 # Project Breakdown

-(A guide to the project source code - where should we look for what you have done)

-## Components
+## Frontend Components

-All components are located in the `components` folder.
+The following files are located in the `src/components` folder.

 - `Activity.js`: Displays information for a single activity, passed as props.
 - `ActivityForm.js`: Displays forms for filtering activity generation.
 - `AddActivityButton.js`: Displays a button for a logged in user to save an activity to My Activities.
-- `Leaderboard.js`: Component that displays score rankings of users.
+- `Leaderboard.js`: Displays score rankings of users.
-- `LoginForm.js`: Form for users to login to their accounts.
+- `LoginForm.js`: A form for users to login to their accounts.
-- `MyActivities.js`: Component that displays a user's current activities.
+- `MyActivities.js`: Displays a user's current activities.
-- `Notification.js`: Component that displays a notification to the user.
+- `Notification.js`: Displays a notification to the user.
 - `Rank.js`: Displays the given user's username and their score.
-- `RegisterForm.js`: Form for users to create an account if they do not already have one.
+- `RegisterForm.js`: A form for users to create an account.
-- `UserDisplay.js`: When a user logs in successfully, their username is displayed by this component.
+- `UserDisplay.js`: Displays a user's username if they have logged in.

-## Functions

-A list of functions, location and what they do

-- `userLogin()`: function that logins in a user, located in `App.js`
-- `userLogout()`: function that logs out a user, located in `App.js`
-- `userRegister()`: function that registers a new user, located in `App.js`

-## Other Files
+## Backend

-- `App.js`: The main file of the App.
+The following files are located in the `server` folder.

+- `data.js`: Contains sample data for testing and setup purposes.
-- `server.js`: Backend express server.
+- `server.js`: Contains code that handles API requests.

+The following files are located in the `server/models` folder.

+- `activities.js`: Handles connecting to the activities schema on MongoDB.
-- `services.js`: Handles HTTP requests made in the App through to the backend server.
+- `users.js`: Handles connecting to the users schema on MongoDB.

-- `get_activities.rest`: File for sending http requests to test the server api endpoints.
-Located in the `requests` folder under root.
-- `login_tests.rest`: File for sending http requests to test the login api endpoint.
-Located in the `requests` folder under root.
+## Utilities

+The following files are located in the `utils` folder.

+- `for_testing.js`: Contains tests for the server functions.
+- `pwcrypt.js`: Handles the hashing of user passwords.

-# API endpoints
+## API endpoints
+- `/api/leaderboard`: A GET request that returns data for the leaderboard.
-- `/api/myactivities/:user`: A GET request that returns all of the users saved activities.
+- `/api/myactivities/:username`: A GET request that returns all activities for a user.
+- `/api/register`: A POST request that registers an account to the database.
-- `/api/addactivity/:user`: A POST request that adds an activity that the users wants to save to their activities list.
+- `/api/addactivity/:username`: A POST request that adds an activity to the user's account.
-- `/api/login`: A POST request that handles the login function of this application.
+- `/api/login`: A POST request that handles login.
+- `/api/completeactivity`: A DELETE request that completes an activity on a user's account.
+- `/api/myactivities/:id`: A DELETE request that deletes an activity.

 # Next Steps

-(A summary of what your next steps would be if you were to continue the project)

 - Combine the individual frontend forms into a single form which returns an activity meeting all parameters specified.
 Because the API only has endpoints which return a single random activity, this might require multiple requests until a matching activity is returned.

 # Summary of Team Roles/Contributions

-(A summary of the main roles and contributions of each team member and how you managed interaction and communication through the project)
+Jaime: Frontend, Backend, Database\
+Josh: Frontend, Backend, Styling\
+Sahana: Frontend, Styling\
+Scott: Frontend, Backend